LesleyLai/blog/contents/blog/bilingual_blog/en.md

 This works for functions too, as I can just call the function like `translations[lang]["all_n_posts"](n)`.

 That's it!
 I implemented the whole internationalization logic!
-We just need to add translations to the `en` and `zh` object to add new entries.
+To add new entries, we just need to add translations to the `en` and `zh` object.
-However, the most challenging part of maintaining a bilingual blog is always translating the blog posts.
+However, the most challenging part of maintaining a bilingual blog is always translating actual blog posts.
 And I can't say I did a really good job considering how many posts on this site only have an English version.
 But I hope at least the technical aspect of my approach can provide some inspirations.